AntonC9018/Hopper_University_Paper/paper.md

 [Here][14] is an example of such attribute being applied to expose a handler function to the code generator.

 The different chains defined in the `Displaceable` behavior are executed at different times in the process of displacing:
-- `Check` is done before the movement, checking whether it should be done at all.
+- `Check` is done before the movement, checking whether it should be tried at all.
   If the check chain has been passed through without stop, the action of displacing is considered successful, even though the entity may actually not move in the process.
 This is by design.
 - `BeforeRemove` is the second check to see if the displacement should be applied.
   The difference between `BeforeRemove` and `Check` is that, even if `BeforeRemove` fails, that is, a handler stops the propagation of the context to other handlers, the move is to be considered successfull, even though it will not be executed.